hamza-u/teletext_decoder/README.md

 Important: telxcc will *never ever* be like Emacs; it is simple and specialized utility.
 Do you need another output format?
 Just transform current one.
 Is online/realtime processing over TCP/IP required?
 I suggest Node.js as a wrapper…

+**Unfortunately I am unable to provide you with free support.
+Please, do not ever ask me to assist you with source code modifications or to make a special build for you etc., if you use telxcc for your business (especially if you have not donated to its development).
+It is your job you are paid for.**

 ## 3rd party software known to be using telxcc